EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-03.md

 - **Zero changes to HTTP routes** (only repository internals swap)

 **Why the repository pattern matters:** Every `repo.create()` call you wrote today will work with SQLite tomorrow because we kept storage behind a clean interface.
 This is the architectural payoff for modular design.

+**Session 05 preview (Postgres on the horizon):**
+- Same models/routes, new Postgres URL and engine settings
+- Docker Compose for the database, Alembic pointed at Postgres
+- Tests swap to Postgres fixtures but keep the override pattern you used here

 ## Troubleshooting